Leftover Salmon Interview: Jazz, Jambands and John Hartford

 To say that Leftover Salmon has persevered over the past 25 years would be an understatement.
 Withstanding a changing musical landscape, a shuffling of some key players and the loss of a dear friend and founder, Leftover Salmon has emerged as one of the leaders in today’s live music scene.

 In the midst of a summer filled with festivals large and small, as well as individual engagements and a unique new spin on a festival in North Carolina, Leftover Salmon had a stop closing out the main stage on day-one of Blue Ox Music Festival in Eau Claire, WI.
-We caught up with Vince Herman, Drew Emmitt, Andy Thorn and Greg Garrison to discuss jazz music, skinny jeans, jam bands and John Hartford:
+For this Leftover Salmon interview, we caught up with Vince Herman, Drew Emmitt, Andy Thorn and Greg Garrison and discussed jazz music, skinny jeans, jam bands and John Hartford:

 Evolving Musical Landscape

 Leftover Salmon has recently added Erik Deutsch to its revolving door on keyboards, filling the seat vacated by legendary Little Feat keyboardist Bill Payne.
 (Payne recently left his brief stint with the band to join the Doobie Brothers on tour.)
 Erik brings his own impressive resumé to the table, and with it a strong influence of modern jazz music.

 Deutsch is not alone in this distinctive musical background – banjo player Andy Thorn studied jazz guitar at UNC, and bassist Greg Garrison, among other degrees and accolades, holds a DMA in Jazz Studies from the University of Colorado.